luislaugga/bonekit-c/README.md

 # BoneKit for C

-_BoneKit is a physical interface toolkit for the BeagleBone._
+_BoneKit is a physical computing toolkit for the BeagleBone._

 ## Getting Started